To become a certified registered nurse anesthetist, it takes the average person 7-13 years from start to finish.

 First, you need to become a registered nurse.
 If you get your ADN first (associate in nursing), you’ll spend a year or more taking prerequisite classes.
-It’s really important to ace these classes, as they could determine whether or not you get accepted into CRNA School.
-(If you want to breeze through anatomy and-physiology/”>master study guide).
-Once you’re done with prereques, it’s 2 full years in the ADN program.
-THEN, you’ll spend 12-24 months completing your BSN (24 months if you do it part time).
+It’s really important to ace these classes, as they could determine whether or not you get accepted into CRNA school.
+Once you’re done with prereqs, it’s 2 full years in the ADN program.
+THEN, you’ll spend 12-24 months completing your BSN (24 months if you do it part-time).
 Note that most nurses work full time while completing their RN to BSN degree.
-If you go straight into a BSN, most programs are 5 years start to finish.
+If you go straight into a BSN, most programs are 5 years from start to finish.

 - Start applying to new graduate nursing jobs It’s important to find a hospital with a “New Grad” program, as it’s the easiest way to transition from nursing school to successful employment as an RN.

-- Pass the NCLEX immediately after you graduate your nursing program.
+- Pass the NCLEX immediately after you graduate from your nursing program.
 You will be eligible to take it the day after your official graduation.
-80% of test-takers pass it on their first attempt.
+86.57% of test-takers pass it on their first attempt.

 - 1-5 years nursing/ ICU experience